 Fast forward a couple of years and React Native is now a popular choice for cross-platform mobile development.
 Thanks to its synchronous API, smooth development and fast performance, React Native is used by large enterprises as well as startups.
-Let’s talk more about why choose React Native for the development of your mobile app.
+Let’s talk more about why choose React Native for app development process.

 What is React Native?

 As for now, React native supports both Android and iOS with a high probability to expand to future platforms.